AleksaC/sphinx-docs-netlify/README.md

-# shpinx-docs-netlify
+# sphinx-docs-netlify
-Deploy sphinx docs for your python project to Netlify.
+Generate sphinx docs and deploy them to Netlify.